haqq-network/docs/docs/develop/faucet.md

 <!-- markdown-link-check-disable-next-line -->

-1. Sign in to the MetaMask extension.
+1. Sign in to the MetaMask extension or use HAQQ Wallet via WalletConnect.
 2. Visit the [TestEdge-2 Faucet](https://testedge2.haqq.network) to request tokens for the testnet.
-3. Click on the MetaMask button in the connect wallet section.
+3. Click on the MetaMask button in the connect wallet section or select WalletConnect and scan QR code via HAQQ Wallet
-4. A popup window with your MetaMask account will appear.
+4. A popup window with your wallet account will appear.
 Choose the account you want to connect with the Faucet.
 Then, click on the Next button and the Connect button to establish the connection.
 5. Click on the Login with Github button to authorize via your GitHub account.
 6. Click on the Sign up with Github button to approve authorization.
 7. Complete the reCAPTCHA test to confirm that you are not a robot.